VenkatRepaka/CarND-Advanced-Lane-Lines/README.md

 To start with I have created smaller python files with minimal functionality and all the files are [here](https://github.com/VenkatRepaka/CarND-Advanced-Lane-Lines/tree/master/lanefinding)

-Almost all of the above code pieces are extract from this course and udacity forums.
-I need to explore few more techniques.
+Almost all of the above code pieces are exact extract from this course lessons and forums.
+I need to explore few more techniques from my side.

 #### Challenges
 1. Only S color space is not sufficient to create a threshold binary.
 Have to evaluate multiple color spaces.